 SAMIPS: A Synthesised Asynchronous MIPS Processor

-SAMIPS is a Synthesisable asynchronous implementation of the MIPS R3000 processor core, supporting precise exceptions.
+SAMIPS is a Synthesised Asynchronous implementation of the MIPS R3000 processor core, supporting precise exceptions.
 SAMIPS was designed, modelled and automatically synthesised within the Balsa system.
 The development of SAMIPS took place at the University of Birmingham and was led by Professor Georgios Theodoropoulos as part of a collaborative research project with Professor Stephen Furber's APT Group in Manchester.

 Software

-• The Balsa source model of SAMIPS is here.
+• The Balsa source model of SAMIPS (BALSAMIPS) is here.

 Publications